Dan-Burns/ChACRA/README.md

 After simulating a protein across multiple temperatures (ideally with replica exchange) use GetContacts to calculate the contact frequencies for all of the pairwise residue interactions.

-Turn this data into a dataframe wrapped by the ContactFrequencies object to provide convenient methods to analyze the data.
+Turn this data into a dataframe wrapped by the ContactFrequencies class to provide convenient methods to analyze the data.

-Perform PCA on this data with the ContactPCA object and identify the most temperature-sensitive contacts in your protein.
+Perform PCA on this data with the ContactPCA class and identify the temperature-dependent contact modes in your protein.

 The PCs represent collective modes that describe different responses to temperature exhibited by different parts of the protein.
-The most sensitive interactions within the high PC modes can reveal functionally important residues.
+The most sensitive interactions (revealed by large magnitude loading scores) within the high eigenvalue PCs are strong candidates for functionally important residues.

-The PCs and loading scores describe correlated interactions and as a consequence, can reveal allostery.
+The loading scores within a PC also report on correlated interactions and as a consequence, can reveal allostery.

 You can make nice visualizations of the different PC mode interactions with contacts_to_pymol.to_visualize to help you grasp the complex dynamics of your protein.